MarcMartinez25/FourCardFeature-fm/README.md

 # This is my take on the Frontend Mentor - Four card feature section

+Since I am not very good I challenged myself to use CSS Flexbox and HTML only.

 ![Design preview for the Four card feature section coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋